ZhenyuYangMQ/GLADPro/README.md

 This is the code for GLADPro - KDD-2025.
 Thanks to the [PyG](https://pytorch-geometric.readthedocs.io/en/latest/) library.

-The paper is now available at [ACM]().
+The paper is now available at [ACM](https://dl.acm.org/doi/10.1145/3711896.3736983).
 If you use our code or results, please kindly cite our paper.

 ```
-@inproceedings{yang2025gladpro,
+@inproceedings{yang2025global,
   title={Global Interpretable Graph-level Anomaly Detection via Prototype},
-  author={Yang, Zhenyu and Zhang, Ge and Wu, Jia and Yang, Jian and Xue, Shan and Beheshti, Amin and Peng, Hao and Sheng, Quan Z.},
+  author={Yang, Zhenyu and Zhang, Ge and Wu, Jia and Yang, Jian and Xue, Shan and Beheshti, Amin and Peng, Hao and Sheng, Quan Z},
-  booktitle={Proc.
-SIGKDD},
+  booktitle={Proceedings of the 31st ACM SIGKDD Conference on Knowledge Discovery and Data Mining V. 2},
-  pages={1--12},
+  pages={3586--3597},
   year={2025}
 }
 ```